- Track: Pump Me Up

 Then at the last minute, I noticed that last year several women accused the artist of sexual assault.
 He denies it, and hasn’t been charged, but the victim accounts make for disturbing reading.

 So I toyed with the idea of making this post a discussion about the separation of art from artists.
 A soul-searching look at whether it’s ok to enjoy art made by people who have done bad things (even allegedly).
 Is it ethically ok to watch Roman Polanski or Keven Spacey films?
 How about listening to Thriller?
 Should we erase R Kelly’s back catalogue from human history, put all physical copies into a rocket and fire it into the sun?
-In the case of R Kelly, yes of course (on the grounds of quality).
+In the case of R Kelly, yes of course.
 But I’m not sure about the other ones.